Corvusoft/restq/documentation/NETWORK-API.md

 ### Asterisk Resource

+The Asterisk (*) endpoint is to help aid monitoring of an exchange.
 This resource only accommodates the HTTP OPTIONS method.
 When probed it displays hardware load covering CPU, RAM, and Threads via HTTP headers CPU, Memory, and Workers respectively.

 ```
 > OPTIONS /* HTTP/1.1